SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

             102.3613 cm-1

-Yes we have an immaginary phonons!
+Yes we have  imaginary phonons!
 We found an instability!
 You can check what happens if you include the fourth order.

 # The phase transition

-Up to now we studied the system at $T = 0K$ and we found that there is an instability.
+Up to now we studied the system at $$T = 0K$$ and we found that there is an instability.
 However, we can repeat the minimization at many temperatures, and track the phonon frequency to see which is the temperature at which the system becomes stable.

-We can exploit the fact that our sscha package is a python library, and write a small script to automatize the calculation.
+We can exploit the fact that our *python-sscha* package is a python library, and write a small script to automatize the calculation.

 We will simulate the temperatures up to room temperature (300 K) with steps of 50 K.
 Note, this will perform all the steps above 6 times, so it may take some minutes, depending on the PC (on a i3 from 2015, with one core, it took 2 hours).